SettingFire321/Nerd-Scraps---Lethal-Company-Mod/README.md

-﻿This mod adds some fun new scraps to the game that you can collect and sell (or decorate ;D).
+This mod adds some fun new scraps to the game that you can collect and sell (or decorate ;D).
 Every scrap has a chance to spawn on EVERY VANILLA moon.
 Every scrap has their own sound when interacted with!

 List of Scraps :